This article is part of The Ascender, the Highrise platform for articles and resources.

 Leading with emotional intelligence requires leaders to harness their employees' diverse experiences and consider people's different lived experiences to help their teams achieve their full potential.

-Your ability to understand where your employees are coming from, including their social identities and how their experiences may have informed their perspectives, demonstrates a willingness to see the world from other people's perspectives rather than just your own.
+Your ability to understand where your employees are coming from, including their social identity and how their experiences may have informed their perspectives, demonstrates a willingness to see the world from other people's perspectives rather than your own.

-Building those skills requires understanding how identity aspects can affect the way to lead, as well as a willingness to learn and recognize your emotional weaknesses.
+Building those skills requires understanding how identity aspects can affect the way to lead and a willingness to learn and recognize your emotional weaknesses.
 Effective leadership is constrained or amplified based on how well leaders understand themselves, their awareness of how others view them, and how they can navigate the resulting interactions.

 Self-awareness can help you improve your leadership effectiveness and emotional intelligence.